 Campers will also be routinely checked-in on regarding their physical and mental health, with nightly "clinics" run by the counsellors.
-Camp Managers will help manage any ongoing concerns and will connect with parents in the event that parents or guardians need to be contacted.
+Camp Managers will help manage any ongoing concerns and will connect with caregivers in the event that they may need to be contacted.